spondonsarma/ALF_2.5_Personal/README.md

 **Scripts_and_Parameters_files**  Suite of helper scripts and the Start directory which contains the files required to start a run, in particular  the **parameters** file that specifies the model, the lattice, and various parameters for the Monte Carlo run and  error analysis.

 **Documentation**   We have included in the file  [doc.pdf](https://git.physik.uni-wuerzburg.de/fassaad/General_QMCT_code/blob/master/Documentation/doc.pdf)   an extensive documentation.
 The development of the documentation will take place **only** in the documentation_new branch.
 In this branch you all have permission to push things so that we can keep on improving  things.

+**testsuite**   Contains the files for performing the testing described below.

 ## TESTING ##